Shifted dual equivalence and Schur P-positivity: Partitions and tableaux

 A \emph{semi-standard Young tableau} of shape $\lambda$ is a filling of the Young diagram for $\lambda$ with positive integers such that entries weakly increase along rows and strictly increase up columns.
 For example, see Figure~\ref{fig:SSYT}.

-A \emph{semi-standard shifted tableau} of shape $\lambda$ is a filling of the shifted Young diagram for $\lambda$ with positive and negative integers such that entries weakly increase along rows and columns according to the ordering $1^{\prime} < 1 < 2^{\prime} < 2 < \cdots$, each row at has most one entry $-i$ for each $i$ and each column has at most one entry $i$ for each $i$.
-For example, see Figure~\ref{fig:shSSYT}.
+A \emph{semi-standard shifted tableau} of shape $\gamma$ is a filling of the shifted Young diagram for $\gamma$ with marked or unmarked positive integers such that entries weakly increase along rows and columns according to the ordering $1^{\prime} < 1 < 2^{\prime} < 2 < \cdots$, each row has at most one marked entry $i^{\prime}$ for each $i$ and each column has at most one unmarked entry $i$ for each $i$.
+For examples, see Figure~\ref{fig:shSSYT}.

+Note that these latter conditions allow any entry along the main diagonal to be marked or unmarked without changing the allowed entries for other positions.
+If one considers instead the shifted symmetric diagram and leaves unmarked letters in place while reflecting the marked letters, then the conditions for a semi-standard tableau are the same for straight and for shifted shapes.
+For example, see Figure~\ref{fig:symSSYT}.

-The \emph{reading word} of a semi-standard Young tableau or a semi-standard shifted tableau $T$, denoted $w(T)$, is the word obtained by reading the rows of $T$ left to right, from top to bottom.
-For example, the reading words for the tableaux in Figure~\ref{fig:SSYT} from left to right are $2111, 2112, 2122$, and the reading words for the tableaux in Figure~\ref{fig:SSYT} from left to right are $2111, 2112, 2112^{\prime}, 212^{\prime}2$.
+The \emph{reading word} of a semi-standard tableau $T$, denoted $w(T)$, is the word obtained by reading the rows of $T$ left to right, from top to bottom.
+For example, the reading words for the tableaux in Figure~\ref{fig:SSYT} from left to right are $2111, 2112, 2122$, and the reading words for the shifted symmetric tableaux in Figure~\ref{fig:symSSYT} from left to right are $2111, 2112, 2211, 2212$.